ls1intum/Artemis/docs/user/exams/students_guide.rst

     1. Clone the Exercise
     2. Import the project in your IDE
     3. Work on the code
     4. Commit and push the code.
-A push is equivalent to pressing the ``Submit`` button.
+A push is equivalent to pressing the |submit| button.

 .. figure:: student/clone_repository.png
    :alt: Clone Repository